Pennsylvania foster care and adoption guidelines

 Our adoption process is strength-based, which means that we help you to identify your strengths and match them up with the needs of a child who is waiting.

-All foster parent training is free and the adoption of any child that you have already been fostering in your home is free.
+Generally, all foster parent training is free, and the adoption of any child you have already been fostering in your home is free.
+There may be some minimal miscellaneous costs the family is responsible for, such as the cost of clearances and filing fees.

 - They are adopting a child who is age 10 or older